metacpan/metacpan-cpan-extracted/distros/G/GraphQL-Plugin-Convert-OpenAPI/README.md

 - the given operations as fields of either `Query` if a `GET`, or `Mutation` otherwise

+If an output type has `additionalProperties` (effectively a hash whose values are of a specified type), this poses a problem for GraphQL which does not have such a concept.
+It will be treated as being made up of a list of pairs of objects (i.e. hashes) with two keys: `key` and `value`.

 The queries will be run against the spec's server.
 If the spec starts with a `/`, and a [Mojolicious](https://metacpan.org/pod/Mojolicious) app is supplied (see below), that server will instead be the given app.